EdVillagran/CSCI-340-Data-Structure-and-Algorithms/README.md

-# CSCI-340-Data-Structure-and-Algorithms
+# Data-Structure-and-Algorithms
-My course work for CSCI 340-Data Structure and Algorithms.
+My course work for Data Structure and Algorithms.